-

 OBERON:

-English variant of French Auberon, meaning
+English form of French Auberon, meaning

-"elf bear."
+"elf ruler."
 In Shakespeare's "A Midsummer Night's

 Dream," this was the name of the king of the fairies.